Abashevo culture

-The Abashevo culture (Абашевская культура) is a late Middle Bronze Age archaeological culture, ca. 2200–1850 BC, found in the valleys of the middle Volga and Kama River north of the Samara bend and into the southern Ural Mountains.
+The Abashevo culture (Абашевская культура) is a late Middle Bronze Age archaeological culture, c.
+2200–1850 BC, found in the valleys of the middle Volga and Kama River north of the Samara bend and into the southern Ural Mountains.
 It receives its name from the village of Abashevo in Chuvashia.

 Tracing its origins in the Fatyanovo–Balanovo culture, an eastern offshoot of the Corded Ware culture of Central Europe, the Abashevo culture is notable for its metallurgical activity and evidence for the use of chariots in its end phase.
 It eventually came to absorb the Volosovo culture.
 The Abashevo culture is often viewed as pre-Indo-Iranian-speaking or Proto-Indo-Iranian-speaking.
 It played a major role in the development of the Sintashta culture and Srubnaya culture.

 Origins

 The Abashevo culture is believed to have formed on the northern Don in the early 3rd millennium BC.
 It occupied part of the area of the earlier Fatyanovo–Balanovo culture, the eastern variant of the earlier Corded Ware culture.

 Influences from the Yamnaya culture and Catacomb culture on the Abashevo culture are detected.
 The pre-eminent expert on the Abashevo culture, Anatoly Pryakhin, concluded that it originated from contacts between Fatyanovo–Balanovo, Catacomb and Poltavka peoples in the southern forest-steppe.
 The influence of the Yamnaya culture persisted until approximately 1700 BC with the emergence of new technologies, traditions, and customs.

 The Abashevo culture represents an extension of steppe culture into the forest zone.